Various articles, videos, podcasts, websites, for those interested in memory and cognition.

 If you're wanting to make a start on another language, LanguageGuide.org is a great website.
 Thirteen languages are offered, with nice vocabulary lists matching pictures with audio, grammar explanations, and readings (text and audio) for the most developed of the languages.

 One of the really great things about today's Web is that you can see exhibits at museums and art galleries around the world without having to go to the trouble and expense of actually visiting them.
 I'm not suggesting that the experience is as good as seeing them in person! but there are advantages, such as informative podcasts or videos to go along with the exhibits.
 One such of many is a special exhibition of European masterpieces.
-And the British Museum enhances their exhibits by providing timelines that enable you to see the global context (what else is going on at the same time).
+The Rijksmuseum also has an astonishing collection of its art works online.
+MoMA's isn't as big, but still contains more than you're likely to ever see.
+And if you want to get some background on its offerings, The Art Story is an attractive site that helps visitors learn about modern art.
+You can look at movements, individual artists, and timelines.

 Completely off-topic, but I just really liked this — get a sense of the scale of things at the scale of the universe